SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 She pauses for a second before continuing, "I should have just asked you out normally…"

-*No, your doing it your way; the best way.*
+*No, you're doing it your way; the best way.*

 *Even though you don't know it, I've enjoyed being close to you so much.*

 *I want to date you.*

-She pauses again before she says, "I was going to kiss your cheek then leave a love note, but I guess you had other plans."
+She pauses again before she says, "I was going to kiss your cheek and then leave a love note, but I guess you had other plans."

 *That's really cute, but don't worry, Pinkie, you've stolen my heart, it's yours.*